brunoyin/folaris/README.md

 Folaris is a simple web app with an embedded Powershell and functions just like WinRM without Windows integrated authentication.
 It allows you to run it on any servers where you can host a dotnet core app.

 It's experimental, not for use in production.
-I recommend running in Docker first.
+I recommend running it in Docker first.

 Inspired by [Polaris: A cross-platform, minimalist web framework for PowerShell](https://github.com/PowerShell/Polaris) and Powershell WinRM remote execution using Invoke-Command.